This list (pardon the tacky title) is the result of a few years of fairly frustrating interaction with religious people,

 10. “I don’t think you’ll actually go to hell; you’re a good person; Jesus will take that into account.
 I’ll pray for you and God will listen to me.”

 This is a poor way of saying “the afterlife system I believe in is so grotesque it involves the people I like (even love) spending eternity in a pit of boiling tar, with imps shoving pitchforks up their behinds, while I spend eternity in peace and harmony”.
 Instead of admitting that, they give imaginary passes to those they want to maintain a relationship with in their earthly lives.

 Either admit there is no such place or shut up about it.
 You might actually think you’re doing me a favour by interceding on my behalf to your imaginary sky goblin.Your condescending benevolence and ad hoc advocate/saviour role, from a presumed position of superiority, is so delusional it is sickening.

 11. “You’re doing God’s work without being aware of it.”

 This patronising remark comes when a believer is confronted with actions which fit the moral pattern they adhere to, at the hands of a non-believer.
-Since morality supposedly comes from God and atheists or agnostics are “of the devil”, the only way to get around liking and approving of non-believers is to think they are secretly on God’s pay role and are secretly carrying out his plan.
+Since morality supposedly comes from God and atheists or agnostics are “of the devil”, the only way to get around approving of non-believers is to think they are secretly on God’s pay role; secretly carrying out his plan.